AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/naming-elements.md

 ## Wrapping Up {#wrapup}

-Establishing style and naming conventions early on will help set you up for success in your Magento BI account.
+Establishing style and naming conventions early on will help set you up for success in your MBI account.
 Remember the three Cs: clarity, consistency, and credibility.